Table of Contents

-The artery is covered by the skin, superficial fascia, platysma muscle, deep fascia, and anterior margin of the sternocleidomastoid muscle.
+The external carotid artery is anteriorly covered by the skin, superficial fascia, platysma muscle, deep fascia, and anterior margin of the sternocleidomastoid muscle.

-The hypoglossal nerve, the lingual, common facial and superior thyroid veins cross this artery in the neck, and the digastric and stylohyoid muscle crosses anteriorly.
+The hypoglossal nerve, the lingual, common facial and superior thyroid veins cross thise EC artery in the neck while the posterior belly of the digastric and stylohyoid muscle cross anteriorly.

-Posterior to the artery, near its origin, is the superior laryngeal nerve, whereas superiorly, it is separated from the internal carotid artery by the styloglossus and stylopharyngeus muscles, the glossopharyngeal nerve, the pharyngeal branch of the vagus, and the parotid gland.
+Near its origin, the superior laryngeal nerve is posterior to the EC artery (and then goes medially).
+Superiorly, it is separated from the internal carotid artery by the styloglossus and stylopharyngeus muscles, the glossopharyngeal nerve, the pharyngeal branch of the vagus nerve, and the deep lobe of the parotid gland.

 The hyoid bone, pharynx, superior laryngeal nerve, and the parotid gland.